 Well, ask the Michelin people how many times they give three stars . . . what, is it 26 in the entire world?
 So someone who gives a meal a five star rating, wouldn’t it — shouldn’t it be that rare?
 I’m pretty picky.
 I’ve eaten at some of the finest restaurants in the world.

-To ask me how many stars out of a five star rating would I give the food on the Royal Clipper?
+So you ask me how many stars out of a five star rating would I give the food?
 Three.
 And that is high praise from me.
 Chef Devon from Jamaica produced consistently very fine food, out of a very small galley, for 200 or more people at a time.
 I think he rocks!

 So truthfully, the food here is as good as any cruise ship I’ve been on, and some nights it was even better.